AskMeAgain/Event-Meshinery/README.md

 behaviour.
 You describe the event and the resulting processing task, the framework will route the work to each processing step

-It can connect any event/signal imaginable with any processing task and any state store, all with an **asynchronous** api to make sure that your events are processed as fast as possible.
+It can connect any event/signal imaginable with any processing task and run on any state store, all with an **asynchronous** api to make sure that your events are processed as fast as possible.

-**Event-Meshinery assumes that the restricting resource is time/network io and **not** processing power or throughput.**
+The Event-Meshinery framework assumes that the restricting resource is time/network io and **not** processing power or throughput.

 ## Motivation <a name="Motivation"></a>